-(1) Jumping will continue as long as there is, in the opinion of the Meet Director and the Chief Judge, satisfactory weather conditions for both jumping and judging.
+- (1) Jumping will continue as long as there is, in the opinion of the Meet Director and the Chief Judge, satisfactory weather conditions for both jumping and judging purposes. - (2) No further exits will be made following the interruption of an event by reason of weather conditions until the conditions are again satisfactory.
+The performance of jumpers or teams that have already exited the aircraft will, if possible, be evaluated.

+5.2.10 Scoring

-- (2) No further exits will be made following the interruption of an event until the conditions are satisfactory.
-The performance of jumpers or teams that have already exited the aircraft will be evaluated. - 5.2.10 Scoring - (1) Once any competitor, team member or team videographer has left the aircraft, the jump will be evaluated, unless the Competition Rules provide otherwise, in which case the Competition Rules will take precedence. - (2) The scoring of performances and the unofficial results of each round must be posted on a scoreboard as soon as they are collated.
-The official results of each event will be posted, as soon as possible, on the scoreboard designated by the Chief Judge and approved by the Jury, and must be published within 12 hours of the completion of that event.
-The Chief Judge will ensure that the official results are available in time for the award ceremonies. - 5.2.11 Re-jumps - (1) Re-jumps will be made as soon as possible after the incident giving rise to the re-jump. - (2) If a re-jump is granted to a competitor/team who has formally requested it by way of protest or other means, the re-jump must be made.
-If the re-jump is not made, the maximum/minimum score for that jump is given. - (3) If jumps are made in conditions which are evidently within the limits of the Sporting Code and Competition Rules, though some of the technical conditions stated in the rules are not strictly complied with, there are no grounds for a re-jump. - 5.2.12 Jumps Per Day
+- (1) Once any competitor, team member or team videographer has left the aircraft or entered the wind tunnel chamber, the jump/performance will be evaluated, unless the Competition Rules provide otherwise, in which case the Competition Rules will take precedence. - (2) The scoring of performances and the unofficial results of each round must be posted on a scoreboard as soon as they are collated.
+The official results of each event will be posted, as soon as possible, on the scoreboard designated by the Chief Judge and approved by the Jury, and in any event must be so posted and made public within 12 hours of the completion of that event.
+The Chief Judge will ensure that the official results are available in time for the award ceremonies.

+5.2.11 Re-jumps, Re-Performances

+- (1) Re-jumps/re-performances will be made as soon as possible after the incident giving rise to the re-jump/re-performance. - (2) If a re-jump/re-performance is granted to a competitor/team who has formally requested it by way of protest or other means, the re-jump/re-performance must be made.
+If the re-jump/re-performance is not made, the maximum/minimum score for that jump/performance is given. - (3) If jumps/performances are made in conditions which are evidently within the limits of the Sporting Code and Competition Rules, though some of the technical conditions stated in the rules are not strictly complied with, there are no grounds for a re-jump/re-performance.

+5.2.12 Jumps Per Day, Performances Per Day

-There is no limit to the number of jumps per day.
+There is no limit to the number of jumps or performances per day.

-5.3.
-PROTESTS
+5.3 PROTESTS